How do you write excellent speech therapy goals?

 - Vary response time, in seconds or minutes

-Be sure to modify the goals to be excellent for each and every one of your patients.
+Be sure to modify the goals to be excellent for each patient.

 Example Dysphagia Goals